Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///
     /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws }

-public enum SDKLanguage : String {

-    case en

-    case de

-    case auto

-    /// Creates a new instance with the specified raw value.
-    ///
-    /// If there is no value of the type that corresponds with the specified raw
-    /// value, this initializer returns `nil`.
-For example:
-    ///
-    ///     enum PaperSize: String {
-    ///         case A4, A5, Letter, Legal
-    ///     }
-    ///
-    ///     print(PaperSize(rawValue: "Legal"))
-    ///     // Prints "Optional("PaperSize.Legal")"
-    ///
-    ///     print(PaperSize(rawValue: "Tabloid"))
-    ///     // Prints "nil"
-    ///
-    /// - Parameter rawValue: The raw value to use for the new instance. public init?(rawValue: String)

-    /// The raw type that can be used to represent all values of the conforming
-    /// type.
-    ///
-    /// Every distinct value of the conforming type has a corresponding unique
-    /// value of the `RawValue` type, but there may be values of the `RawValue`
-    /// type that don't have a corresponding value of the conforming type. public typealias RawValue = String

-    /// The corresponding value of the raw type.
-    ///
-    /// A new instance initialized with `rawValue` will be equivalent to this
-    /// instance.
-For example:
-    ///
-    ///     enum PaperSize: String {
-    ///         case A4, A5, Letter, Legal
-    ///     }
-    ///
-    ///     let selectedSize = PaperSize.Letter
-    ///     print(selectedSize.rawValue)
-    ///     // Prints "Letter"
-    ///
-    ///     print(selectedSize == PaperSize(rawValue: selectedSize.rawValue)!)
-    ///     // Prints "true"
-    public var rawValue: String { get }
-}

-extension SDKLanguage : Equatable {
-}

-extension SDKLanguage : Hashable {
-}

-extension SDKLanguage : RawRepresentable {
-}

 /// PassioAlternateSearchNames contains alternate search names with search related data